GreyCorbel/CosmosLite/Module/AadAuthenticationFactory/Readme.md

 Test-AadToken -Token $vaultToken.AccessToken
 ```

-## Managed identity
+## System assigned Managed identity
-This sample assumes that code runs in environment supporting Azure Managed identity abd uses it to get tokens.
+This sample assumes that code runs in environment supporting Azure Managed identity and uses it to get tokens.
 ```powershell
 $azConfigFactory = New-AadAuthenticationfactory -RequiredScopes 'https://azconfig.io/.default' -UseManagedIdentity
 #create factory for issuing of tokens for Azure KeyVault